- About Us

-The Office uses surveys to assess the satisfaction of agencies it audits with its work.
-It also continuously seeks advice from stakeholders when it works with appointed auditors.
+The Office uses surveys to assess the satisfaction of agencies we audit.
+We also continuously seek advice from stakeholders when we work with appointed auditors.

-The Office uses a risk-based model to focus its work.
-It focuses its efforts on helping its stakeholders address the challenges and opportunities emerging from external forces and trends.
+The Office uses a risk-based model to focus our work.
+We focus our efforts on helping our stakeholders address the challenges and opportunities emerging from external forces and trends.

-Reporting processes include reporting the Office’s assurance and advice directly to the Legislative Assembly and the Government.
-Our reports contain the matters that, in the Office’s view, are significant to the Assembly and the public.
+The reporting processes include reporting the Office’s assurance and advice directly to the Legislative Assembly and the Government.
+Our Reports contain the matters that, in the Office’s view, are significant to the Assembly and the public.

-Before submitting its reports to the Assembly, the Office prepares and discusses the results of each audit with the applicable agency.
-This includes meeting with agencies to confirm the findings and gain support for its recommendations.
+Before submitting our Report volumes to the Assembly, the Office prepares and discusses the results of each audit with the applicable agency.
+This includes meeting with agencies to confirm the findings and gain support for our recommendations.
 When deciding what to report, the Office considers whether the matter: